dmedd98/Group-4-Microsoft_Movie_Analysis/ACTUAL_README.md

 ## Results

 ![avi_chart](./images/avi_chart.png)
-## Results**15.49% of all movies launched in December were top grossing movies
+##15.49% of all movies launched in December were top grossing movies

 ![ROI](./images/ROI.png)
-**43.4% of movies released with a budget over 1.5 million had an ROI over 250%.
+##43.4% of movies released with a budget over 1.5 million had an ROI over 250%.

 ![Horror](./images/Horror.png)
-**Of films with an ROI of 1000% ???? were horror/thriller.
+##Of films with an ROI of 1000% ???? were horror/thriller.

 ![Franchise](./images/Franchise.png)
-**Of the high budget films that were a success, 46 were part of a franchise.
+##Of the high budget films that were a success, 46 were part of a franchise.

 ## Conclusions